 Yes, EIN is a public record because it is associated with the company name.

 The IRS makes EIN information available to the public to promote transparency within businesses and help prevent identity theft.

 Should I Get My EIN or LLC First?

-You can't apply for an EIN without first forming the business entity, i.e., creating a legal company with articles of organization and operating agreement in whatever state it's registered in.
+Applying for an EIN requires a legally established business with articles of organization and an operating agreement in your state of registration.

 Is EIN Free for LLC?

 Yes, the EIN number is free for LLCs.
 The IRS issues the EIN, so there is no cost associated with obtaining one.

 Simply visit the IRS website and get an EIN online.

 It typically takes a few business days to receive the EIN once you have applied.